mariahnorell/website/content/courses/intro_pa/overview/overview.md

 ## Notes About this Book

-This book is for those who are new to the field of People Analytics.
+This book is for all who are new to the field of People Analytics.

 ---